HeatherEisan/configurable-locator/README.md

 To get the Parks Locator for Local Government configuration rename configParkLocatorLG.js to config.js.

-To get the Parks Locator for State Government configuration rename configParkLocator.js to config.js.
+To get the Parks Locator for State Government configuration use the default config.js.

 To get the Water Access Locator configuration rename configWaterAccessLocator.js to config.js.